MA in Biomedicine FAQs

 Who should apply?

 This program is open to students who have already completed a baccalaureate degree but have continuing interest in health and human biology.
-The program is designed for students who want to enter medical or dental school but lack the prerequisite coursework, or want to advance their skills in teaching, or want to work in healthcare management.
+The program is designed for students who want to enter medical, dental, or other professional health schools but lack the prerequisite coursework, or want to advance their skills in teaching.

 How long is the program?

-To receive the master of arts degree, the program can be completed in two years.
-In some instances, applicants will be prepared to apply to medical school after one year and may be eligible to receive a certificate, 28 SH must be earned.
+To receive the master of arts degree (48 SH), the program can be completed in two years.
+To receive a certificate, 28 SH must be earned.

 How much is tuition?